LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 Group  16: 0000:65:00.1 Audio device: NVIDIA Corporation GA100 High Definition Audio Controller
 ```

 On well-configured servers where each GPU sits behind an ACS-capable PCIe switch, each GPU occupies its own group and passthrough works cleanly.
-On systems without ACS, GPUs can land in groups alongside unrelated devices, and passing through the GPU means passing through those devices too — which is usually unacceptable in a multi-tenant environment.
+On systems without ACS, GPUs can land in groups alongside unrelated devices, and passing through the GPU means passing through those devices too, which is usually unacceptable in a multi-tenant environment.

 ACS support in the PCIe fabric is therefore a prerequisite, not a nice-to-have, for providers who need per-device isolation.